 We know residents are eager for things to get back to normal – but it’s not that time yet.
 Continue to do your part – especially by staying home as much as possible and practicing physical distancing and wearing a cloth face covering if you must go out – so that we can keep our most vulnerable populations and community safe.
 Let’s do it for our friends, essential workers who are staffing our grocery stores and delivering our food, our older neighbors who live down the street.
 Together, we will make it to the other side.

-While we continue to stay the course to slow the spread of COVID-19, we look ahead and plan for recovery, as a nation, state, county and South Bay community.
+While we continue to stay the course to slow the spread of COVID-19, we plan for recovery, as a nation, state, county and South Bay community.

 The Centers for Disease Control & Prevention (CDC) released Guidelines for Opening Up America Again, a three-phased approach based on the advice of public health experts.
 These steps will help state and local officials when reopening their economies, getting people back to work, and continuing to protect American lives.
 The guidelines include proposed state or regional gating criteria, core state preparedness responsibilities and a proposed phased approach.
 View the Guidelines for Opening Up America Again here.

 Gov. Gavin Newsom said there is not a precise timeline for modifying the state’s Stay at Home Order, but that these six indicators will serve as the framework for making that decision: